Blog » Latest Articles

 Jan, a nursing instructor at Lane Community College, credits 3D mammography for catching her breast cancer early.

-Jan had a long road ahead of her, undergoing chemotherapy and radiation to treat both her uterine and breast cancers.
+Jan had a long road ahead of her, undergoing chemotherapy and radiation to treat her breast cancer and uterine cancer.
 However, with support from her care team at WVCI and Oregon Imaging Centers, and her family, Jan says she feels strong, and she's confident she's in the right hands.

 Know When to Start Breast Cancer Screening